pyvisa/pyvisa/docs/resources.rst

    my_device.timeout = 25000

 Here, `my_device` may be a device, an interface or whatever, and its timeout is set to 25 seconds.
-To set an infinite timeout, set it to None or:
+To set an infinite timeout, set it to None or float('+inf'):

 .. code-block:: python

    del my_device.timeout

+To set it to immediate, set it to `0` or a negative value.

 Now every operation of the resource takes as long as it takes, even indefinitely if necessary.